 The Yard Bulletin is a weekly newsletter for first-year students.
 Content includes upcoming events, campus resources, opportunities, and reminders.
 The Bulletin also highlights programming by the First-Year Experience Office.
 Student organizations are welcome to submit their events or recruitment information to: yardnews@fas.harvard.edu.

 You're Invited Newsletter

-The Student Engagement Team sends out weekly emails to inform all College students of inclusive, campus-wide events occurring that upcoming week.
-If you are interested in publicizing in You're Invited, visit the Publicity Opportunities section on page 82 of this Guide for instructions on how to submit your event.
+The Student Engagement Team sends out weekly emails to inform all college students of inclusive, campuswide events occurring that upcoming week.